-The U.S. government recognizes that life insurance is extremely important to family financial planning.
-In addition to tax advantages of life insurance, there are also laws in place to exempt some life insurance from bankruptcy and creditors.
+Is life insurance protected from creditors and bankruptcy?
+The U.S. government recognizes that life insurance is extremely important for family financial planning.
+Because of this, there are some laws in place that offer tax advantages for life insurance and some that protect certain policies from creditors and bankruptcy.

 When you file for bankruptcy, creditors are only interested in your current matured assets.
 Because a term life insurance policy does not mature until you die, there is nothing for the creditors to go after.
 When discussing bankruptcy, this article will be referring to the death benefits and cash values of permanent life insurance policies, such as whole life and universal life.